promptfoo/promptfoo/site/docs/providers/http.md

 ### Parsing a JSON response

 By default, the entire response is returned as the output.
-If your API responds with a JSON object and you want to pick out a specific value, use the `transformResponse` property to set a Javascript snippet that manipulates the provided `json` object.
+If your API responds with a JSON object and you want to pick out a specific value, use the `transformResponse` property to set a JavaScript snippet that manipulates the provided `json` object.

 For example, this `transformResponse` configuration: